systemslab/popper-paper/main.md

 too big to fit in Git.
 An alternative is to use `git-lfs` to version and store large datasets.

-![End-to-end workflow for an article that follows the Popper convention.](figures/wflow.png)

 ## Organizing Files

 The structure of an example "paper repo" is shown in Figure 3.
+A paper is written in any desired format.
+Here we use markdown as an example (`main.md` file).
+There is a `build.sh` command that generates the output format (e.g. `PDF`).
+Every experiment in the paper has a corresponding folder in the repo.
+For example, for a `scalability` experiment referred in the paper, there is a `experiments/scalability/` folder in the repository.

+Inside each experiment folder there is a Jupyter notebook that, at the very least, displays the figures for the experiment that appear in the paper.
+It can serve as an extended version of what figures in the paper display, including other figures that contain analysis that show similar results.
+If readers wants to do more analysis on the results data, they can instantiate a Binder by pointing to the github repository.
+Alternatively, If the repository is checked out locally into another person's machine, it's a nice way of having readers play with the result's data (although they need to know how to instantiate a local notebook server).
+Every figure in the paper has a `[source]` link in its caption that points to the URL of the corresponding notebook in GitHub[^github-ipy].

+[^github-ipy]: GitHub has the ability to render jupyter notebooks on its web interface.
+This is a static view of the notebook (as produced by the original author).
+In order to have a live version of the notebook, one has to instantiate a Binder or run a local notebook server.

+For every experiment, there is an ansible playbook that can be used to re-execute the experiment.
+In order to do so, readers clone the repository, edit the `inventory` file by adding the IP addresses or hostnames of the machines they have available.
+The absolutely necessary files for an experiment are `run.sh` which bootstraps the experiment (by invoking a containerized ansible); `inventory`, `playbook.yml` and `vars.yml` which are given to ansible.
+The execution of the experiment will produce output that is either consumed by a postprocessing script, or directly by the notebook.
+The output can be in any format (CSVs, HDF, NetCDF, etc.). `output.csv` is the ultimate output of the experiment and what it gets displayed in the notebook.
+An important component of the experiment playbook is that it should assert the environment and corroborate as much as possible the assumptions made by the original (e.g. via the `assert` task, check that the Linux kernel is the required one). `vars.yml` contains the parametrization of the experiment.

+At the root of the project, there is a `.travis.yml` file that Travis CI uses to run unit tests on every commit of the repository.
+For example, if an experiment playbook is changed, say, by adding a new variable, Travis will ensure that, at the very least, the experiments can be launched without any issues.

+Aver can be used for checking that the original findings of an experiment are valid for new re-executions.
+An `assertions.aver` file contains assertions in the Aver language.
+This file is is given to Aver's assertion checking engine, which also takes as input the files corresponding to the output of the experiment.
+Aver then checks that the given assertions hold on the given performance metrics.
+This allows to automatically check that high-level statements about the outcome of an experiment are true.

 ![Structure of a folder for a project following the Popper convention.
 The red markers correpond to dependencies for the generation of the PDF, while the blue ones mark files used for the experiment.](figures/experiment-metadata.png)

-We note the following:

-  * A paper is written in any desired format.
-Here we use markdown as an example (`main.md`).

-  * There is a `build.sh` command that generates the output format (e.g. `PDF`).

-  * Every experiment in the paper has a corresponding folder in the repo.
-For example, `exp1` referred in a paper, there is a `experiments/exp1/` folder in the repo.

-  * Every figure in the paper has a `[source]` link in its caption that points to the URL of the corresponding experiment folder in the web interface of the VCS (e.g. github).

-  * `notebook.ipynb` contains the notebook that, at the very least, displays the figures for the experiment.
-It can serve as an "extended" version of what figures in the paper display, including other figures that contain analysis that show similar results.
-If the repo is checked out locally into another person's machine, it's a nice way of having readers play with the result's data (although they need to know how to instantiate a local notebook server).

-  * If desired, the experiment can be re-executed.
-The high-level data flow is the following:

-    ```
-      edit(inventory) -> invoke(run.sh) ->
-        ansible(pull_docker_images) ->
-        ansible(run_docker_images) ->
-        fetch(output, facts, etc) ->
-        postprocess ->
-        genarate_image ->
-        aver_assertions
-    ```

-    Thus, the absolutely necessary files are `run.sh` which bootstraps the experiment (by invoking a containerized ansible); `inventory`, `playbook.yml` and `vars.yml` which are given to ansible.

-    The execution of the experiment will produce output that is either consumed by a postprocessing script, or directly by the notebook.
-    The output can be in any format (CSVs, HDF, NetCDF, etc.).

-  * `output.csv` is the ultimate output of the experiment and what it gets displayed in the notebook.

-  * `playbook.yml`, `inventory`, `vars.yml`.
-Files for `ansible`.
-An
-    important component of the playbook is that it should `assert` the environment and corroborate as much assumptions as possible (e.g. via the `assert` task). `vars.yml` contains the parametrization of the experiment.

-  * `assertions.aver`.
-An optional file that contains assertions on the output data in the _aver_ language.
+**TODO (improve wording)**: When validating performance, an important component is to see the baseline performance of the experimental environment we are running on.
+Ansible has a way of obtaining "facts" about machines that is useful to have when validating results.
+Also, baseliner profiles that are associated to experimental results are a great way of asserting assumptions about the environment. baseliner is composed of multiple docker images that measure CPU, memory, I/O and network raw performance of a set of nodes.
+We execute baseliner on multi-node setups and make the profiles part of the results since this is the fingerprint of our execution.
+This also gives us an idea of the relationship among the multiple subsystems (e.g. 10:1 of network to IO).

 ## Organizing Dependencies

+A paper repo is mainly composed of the article text and experiment orchestration logic.
+The actual code that gets executed by an experiment is not part of the paper repository.
+Similarly for any datasets that are used as input to an experiment.
+These dependencies should reside in their own repositories and be referenced in an experiment playbook.

 ### Executables

-For every execution element in the high-level script, there is a repo that has the source code of the executables, and an artifact repo that holds the output of the "pointed-to" version.
+For every execution element in the experiment playbook, there is a repository that has the source code of the executables, and an artifact repository (package manager or software image repository) that holds the executables for referenced versions.
 In our example, we use git and docker.
-So, let's say the execution that resulted in `fig1` refers to code of a `foo` codebase.
+Assume the execution of an scalability experiment refers to code of a `mysystem` codebase.
 Then:

-  * there's a git repo for `foo` and there's a tag/sha1 that we refer to in the paper repo.
-This can optionally be also referenced/tracked via git submodules (e.g. placed in the `vendor/` folder).
+  * there's a git repo for `mysystem` that holds its source code and there's a tag/sha1 that we refer to in our experiment.
+This can optionally be also tracked via git submodules (e.g. placed in a `vendor/` folder).

   * for the version that we are pointing to, there is a docker image in the docker hub.
-E.g. if foo#tag1 is what we refer to, then there's a docker image <repo>/foo:tag1.
-We can optionally track the image's source (dockerfile) with submodules.
+For example, if we reference version `v3.0.3` of `mysystem` in our experiment, then there's a docker image `mysystem#v3.0.3` in the docker hub repository.
+We can also optionally track the docker image's source (the `Dockerfile`) with git submodules in the paper repository (`vendor/` folder).

 ### Datasets

 Input/output files should be also versioned.
-For small datasets, we can can put them in the git repo (as in the example).
+For small datasets, we can can put them in the git repository of the paper.
 For large datasets we can use `git-lfs`.

-## Obtaining and Reporting Baseline Raw Performance

-We have a toolkit that is composed of multiple docker images that measure CPU, memory, I/O and network raw performance of a deployment.
-We make this part of the results since this is our fingerprint of our systems.
-This also gives us an idea of the proportionality of the multiple subsystems (e.g. 10:1 of network to IO for example)

 # GassyFS: a model project for Popper

 GassyFS [@watkins_gassyfs_2016] is a new prototype filesystem system that stores files in distributed remote memory and provides support for checkpointing file system state.
-The architecture of GassyFS is illustrated in Figure 2.
+The architecture of GassyFS is illustrated in Figure 4.
 The core of the file system is a user-space library that implements a POSIX file interface.
 File system metadata is managed locally in memory, and file data is distributed across a pool of network-attached RAM managed by worker nodes and accessible